Consensys/teku/docs/code-coverage.md

 ## Code coverage

-We use the jacoco test coverage plugin, which will generate coverage data whenever tests are run.
+We use the jacoco test coverage plugin, which generates coverage data whenever tests are run.

 To run the report:
 ```